xiaods/vimfiles/Readme.md

 # vimfiles

-These are optimized Fedora edition,derive from new Codegram vimfiles!
+These are optimized personal edition,derive from new Codegram vimfiles!
+Testing ok in MacOS 10.9

 ## Installing